-IEPs (Individual Education Plans) are reviewed termly, either at parents' evenings or another mutually convenient time, with children's class teachers.
+If a child has recognised SEN and is on our SEND register, they will have an IEP (Individual Education Plan) which is reviewed termly, at either at parents' evenings or another mutually convenient time, with children's class teachers.
 Teachers discuss progress with parents and agree targets and plans for extra support.
+The Head teacher and SENDCo also attend the parents' evenings and meet with parents as necessary.

-Some children will have a more detailed IEP agreed with parents and other professionals, in Team around the Family meetings (TAF meetings).
-These reviews are usually held with the SENDCo and take place throughout the term, at times convenient to parents.
+Some children will have a more detailed plan agreed with parents and other professionals, in Team around the Family meetings (TAF meetings).
+These reviews are held with the SENDCo and take place throughout the term, at times convenient to parents.

-Children with an Education, Health and Care plan (EHCP) have regular meetings with the SENDCo, including an annual review meeting, where progress over the year is discussed in detail and plans for the next 12 months agreed with parents and children.
+Children with an Education, Health and Care plan (EHCP) have regular meetings with the SENDCo and also an annual review meeting where progress over the year is discussed in detail, and plans for the next 12 months agreed with parents and children.
 Reviews of EHCPs are sent to the SEN 0-25 team at Devon County Council.